morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * h(K) = i in the array
 	* h is a hash function
 	* array holds values is called Hash Table HT
+* We want a big table, small amount of keys
+*